-The most common reason employees and executives lose their stock options or RSUs is because they weren't vested in the shares when they left the company.
+The most common reason employees and executives lose their stock options, RSUs or restricted stock awards is because they weren't vested in the shares when they left the company.
 Assuming your plan only requires time-based vesting, you will need to stay at the company long enough to earn your shares.
 Typically, a portion of the grant will begin to vest after one year of service, but your vesting schedule will detail the terms of your grant.

 If your shares are vested, that's a good thing, but there are often still a number of other considerations.
 Also, keep in mind that vesting ends the day you leave the company.

 Vested stock options